An Empirical Study of Realized GNN Expressiveness: -WL Hierarchy GNNs

 In this section, we discuss settings for $k$-WL hierarchy GNN models. $k$-WL algorithm requires a converged tuple embedding distribution for GI.
 However, $k$-WL hierarchy GNNs do not have the definition of converging.
 It will output the final embeddings after a specific number of layers, i.e., the iteration times of $k$-WL.
 Thus we need to give a suitable number of layers where the $k$-WL converged after the number of iteration times.
 In theory, increasing the number of layers always leads to a non-decreasing expressiveness, since the converged distribution will not change furthermore.
 However, more layers may cause over-smoothing, leading to worse performance in practice.

 To keep a balance, we utilize similar methods for subgraph GNNs.
 We first analyze the iteration times of $3$-WL, shown in Table~\ref{tab:3wl}.
 One can see $6$ iteration times are enough for all types of graphs.
 Then we increase the layers of $k$-WL GNNs until reaching the best performance.
-We finally set 5 layers for PPGN and 4 layers for KCSet-GNN.
+We finally set 5 layers for PPGN, 4 layers for KCSet-GNN and 6 layers for $\delta$-k-LGNN.